 Custom Vertical Shades Give you Many Options

-Custom made vertical window treatments give you a huge variety of options from which to choose.
+Custom made vertical window treatments such as window cleaning Hawthorn give you a huge variety of options from which to choose.
 You can choose your exact level of privacy in any window or sliding glass door as well as choices from thousands of fabrics in neutral colors, bright hues, or patterns.

 What is Opacity?